zigyprints/backendDevelopmentApplications/README.md

 Improvements

-The API endpoints could have been made secured by adding in the authentication best practises of using JWT Tokens.
+The API endpoints could have been secured by adding in the authentication best practises of using JWT Tokens.